 Based on our belief that “employees are our most important asset” and our principle of “maintaining balance between the interests of employees and shareholders,” we provide competitive compensation packages to attract and retain the best talent.

 Our standard starting salary is higher than the minimum wage set by the government.
-According to the salary survey conducted by Taiwan government in 2019, the monthly total compensation in the telecom industry is 1.8 times greater than the market average.
-Based on a report released by Taiwan Stock Exchange Corporation (TWSE) in June, 2020, the average annual salary at TWM is the highest in the telecom industry.
-Our Company is listed in Taiwan’s Top salary 100 Index for four consecutive years and is a member of the top 10 best High-Tech companies voted by new graduates in 2019.
+Based on a report released by Taiwan Stock Exchange Corporation (TWSE) in June, 2020, the average annual salary of our employees is the highest compared to other peer companies in telecom industry.
+According to the salary survey conducted by Taiwan government last year, the monthly total compensation of telecom industry is 1.74 times greater than the market average.
+TWM is listed in Taiwan’s Top salary 100 Index for four consecutive years, and is the member of top 10 best High-Tech companies voted by new graduates.

 To maintain competitive in our total compensation, we appropriately adjust employees’ salaries annually, taking the results of global salary surveys, market salary scales, our financial and operational performance, and projected future growth into consideration.